michd/VidCrop/README.md

 I should probably implement a help screen that lists all these keyboard commands within the thing itself.

+#### command_generator.js

+Takes options and generates arrays of `FFmpegCommand` / `FileCommand`.
+These commands can in turn be run in the browser thrugh `FFmpegController`, or displayed for easy copying in `CommandCopyController`.

-#### command_generator_controller.js
+#### options_controller.js

-Handles the options UI for the command generator + generating the command itself.
+Handles the options UI for the command generator.
 It also derives a "default" output filename from the input filename and the crop/timerange selection + scale.
 This can be pretty lengthy, so it can be overriden.
 If overridden, it keeps track of that, so it doesn't regenerate a new name when you change any of the settings.
 This can of course be reset with the, you guessed it, reset button.

 The settings are divided into subsections, which can be collapsed, at which point they show a summary of what's configured inside.
 In retrospect that's kind of entirely pointless, but I liked the idea of generating a summary for the `<details>`-contained `<summary>` element.

+#### ffmpeg_controller.js

+Takes commands for ffmpeg and runs them in the browser through ffmpeg.wasm.
+Reports progress and status.
+Once the generated file is ready, starts the download for it, with a clickable link as an alternative.

+#### command_copy_controller.js

+Shows the command and lets you easily copy it, for running in a terminal on your computer.

 #### app.js